 If you would like to pursue a practicum with another University Libraries department including the Harold Schiffman Music Library, the Practicum Coordinator is happy to contact the head of that department to investigate availability, help with planning, etc.

 Disclaimer: There is no guarantee about the availability or nature of work available to practicum students.
 We won't set you to sharpening pencils, but a practicum is an introduction to the actual work and culture of a reference department.
 Some activities may not available during certain semesters or during nights or weekends.
 Availability of activities also depends on the schedules of reference librarians.
 This is a great reason for creating a practicum schedule at the beginning of the semester.

 What to Expect

-What are the expectations of the Reference and Instructional Services Department?
+What are the expectations of the Research, Outreach, and Instruction Department?

 Hosting a practicum student involves training, scheduling, and integrating a new temporary employee into a busy department.
 The RIS department depends on practicum students to fulfill their responsibilities and meet the same requirements as paid interns: